 What are your vacation plans this year?

-Tell us why you love Virginia Beach!
+Tell us why you love Virginia Beach, and what your favorite family-friendly activities there are!

 This is a sponsored conversation written by me on behalf of Virginia Beach via Burst Media.
 The opinions and text are all mine.